Nuclear power in the United Kingdom: 20th century

 In the end, only the Sizewell B nuclear power plant from the PWR programme was built, between 1987 and 1995.
 It began producing power for the national grid in February 1995.
 Its construction followed a four-year, 16 million-word public inquiry.
-As of 2019 it is the most recent nuclear plant to be constructed in the United Kingdom.
+As of 2019, it is the most recent nuclear plant to be constructed in the United Kingdom.
 Sizewell B was intended to be the first of a smaller series of four new identical power stations, but the rest were dropped as uneconomic in the early 1990s when it was decided to privatise the electric power industry so low interest rate government finance would no longer be available.

 A Thermal Oxide Reprocessing Plant (THORP) was opened at Sellafield in 1994.
 Construction had begun in the 1970s and cost £2.4 billion.

-In 1996 the UK's eight most advanced nuclear plants, seven advanced gas-cooled reactors and one pressurized water reactor, were privatised as British Energy, raising £2.1 billion.
+In 1996, the UK's eight most advanced nuclear plants, seven AGR and one PWR, were privatised as British Energy, raising £2.1 billion.
 The remaining Magnox reactors remained in public ownership as Magnox Electric.
-On 30 January 1998 Magnox Electric was merged into BNFL as BNFL Magnox Generation.
+On 30 January 1998, Magnox Electric was merged into BNFL as BNFL Magnox Generation.